deanturpin/handt/readme.md

 the web root.

 # Exchanges
-Whilst intuitively it seems you should be fetching prices often, Coinbase and CryptoCompare don't publish updates more often than once per minute.
+Whilst intuitively it feels you will respond to market changes quicker the more frequently you request prices.
+But Coinbase and CryptoCompare don't publish updates more often than once per minute.

 ## CryptoCompare API
 ```bash